 The jumbo jet was carrying a jumbo persona in the person of Pope John Paul II.

-Flying with it were a formation of Irish Air Corps trainer jets.
+Flying with it was a formation of Irish Air Corps trainer jets.

 They looked very small indeed beside the Boeing.

 But they were making the point well that this was a special day by virtue of a special visitor.